amckenna41/iso3166-updates/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/e/e3/ISO_Logo_%28Red_square%29.svg" alt="iso" height="200" width="300"/>
 </div>

 > Automated scripts and API that check for any updates/changes to the ISO 3166-1 and ISO 3166-2 country codes and subdivision naming conventions, as per the ISO 3166 newsletter (https://www.iso.org/iso-3166-country-codes.html) and Online Browsing Platform (OBP) (https://www.iso.org/obp/ui).
-Available via a lightweight Python software package and API; a demo of both is available [here][demo].
-There is also a demo of the script used to pull and export all the latest updates, available [here][demo_2].
+Available via a lightweight Python software package and API; a demo of both is available [here][demo_iso3166_updates].
+There is also a demo of the script used to pull and export all the latest updates, available [here][demo_get_all_iso3166_updates].

 Table of Contents
 -----------------